synesthesiam/voice2json/docs/commands.md

 ### Redirecting WAV Output

-The `--wav-sink` argument lets you change where `record-command` writes its output WAV data.
+The `--wav-sink` argument lets you change where `record-command`, `pronounce-word`, and `speak-sentence` write their output WAV data.
 When this is set to something other than "-" (standard out), `record-command` will output lines of JSON to standard out that describe events in the live speech.

 ```bash
 $ voice2json record-command \